About Buffalo County

 Business & Licensing

 For formal business entity formation such as corporations, limited liability companies, limited partnerships, and non-profit organizations, businesses must file with the Nebraska Secretary of State's office in Lincoln.
-The Secretary of State maintains a comprehensive online business entity search database accessible at www.sos.nebraska.gov, allowing free searches of registered corporations, LLCs, and other entities by business name, registered agent, or corporate ID number.
+The Secretary of State maintains a full online business entity search database accessible at www.sos.nebraska.gov, allowing free searches of registered corporations, LLCs, and other entities by business name, registered agent, or corporate ID number.
 Formation documents, annual reports, and current status can be viewed through this system.

 Elections & Voter Records